 Professor Barnes' research mainly focuses on the interface between the law of the sea and other areas of law, and with other academic disciplines, such as politics, geography, economics and marine biology.

-He is particularly interested in the governance of marine resources and energy, the management of areas beyond national jurisdiction, the legal implications of Brexit for the marine sector and the use of disputed sea areas, especially around islands.
+He is particularly interested in the governance of marine resources and energy, the management of areas beyond national jurisdiction, the legal implications of Brexit for the marine sector, the use of disputed sea areas, especially around islands, and human rights protection at sea.

-international Law, law of the sea, fisheries law, marine environmental law, natural resources
+international Law, law of the sea, fisheries law, marine environmental law, natural resources, irregular maritime migration, human rights at sea